 Among itsmany definitions, transformational leadership was also defined as "the process whereby the person engages with others and creates a connection that raises the level of motivation and morality in both the leader and the follower" (Northouse, 2010: 171-175).
-This is an important process for a leader to give deep observations of individuals around him that can provide motivation thus helping to improve values that exist in a leader and his followers in making changes for longterm benefit.
+This is an important process for a leader to give deep observations of individuals around him that can provide motivation thus helping to improve values that exist in a leader and his followers in making changes for long-term benefit.

-AN OVERVIEW OF TRANSFORMATIONAL LEADERSHIP
+A BRIEF HISTORY OF TRANSFORMATIONAL LEADERSHIP

-Originally developed by Burns (1978: 20), transformational leadership occurs when one or more persons engage with others in such a way that leaders and followers raise one another to a higher level of motivation, performance, and morality.
-Transformational leaders have been described in prior literature as highly interactive, passionate, empowering, visionary, and creative (Hackman & Johnson, 2004).
-Bass (1985) further expanded Burn's theory by conceptualizing transformational leadership behaviours into four categories: idealized influence, intellectual stimulation, individualized consideration, and inspirational motivation (Harrison, 2011).
+Burns (1978: 20) developed transformational leadership to inspire greater proficiency and efficiency across the board.
+He defined it as occurring when leaders and followers engage one another to advance their proficiency, ability, motivation, and morality.
+Transformational leaders are characterised as being highly passionate, inspirational, interactive, empowering, and creative (Hackman & Johnson, 2004).
+This preliminary understanding of transformational leadership was further developed by Bass (1985) by organising Burn's theory into four categories, namely idealized influence, intellectual stimulation, individualised consideration, and inspirational motivation (Harrison, 2011).